KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 Komodo recommends that `ac_reward` be included in all Smart Chains.
 This prevents the Smart Chain from becoming an on-demand blockchain, and therefore this increases the Smart Chain's security.

-To make an Smart Chain that has no block reward and is not on-demand, include the parameters: `-ac_reward=1 -ac_end=1`.
+To make a Smart Chain that has no block reward and is not on-demand, include the parameters: `-ac_reward=1 -ac_end=1`.
 The Smart Chain's first block will reward only the `-ac_supply` value, after which the `ac_reward` value will be `0`.

 #### :pushpin: Examples: